fkariminejadasl/ml-notebooks/docs/resource_limitations.md

 - Exporting results: Save results to file using `prof.export_chrome_trace("trace.json")`.

 Notes: Use smaller models or batches for testing, as profiling large models can generate a lot of data.

+#### Visualize the profiler output

+After generating a trace, simply drag the `trace.json` generated in `log` file (example above) into [Perfetto UI](https://ui.perfetto.dev) or in chrome browser by typing `chrome://tracing` to visualize your profile.

+The TensorBoard integration with the PyTorch profiler is now deprecated.
+But if you still want to use TensorBoard you should install `pip install torch_tb_profiler` and then use `tensorboard --logdir=./log`

 ## References